aanunthe/athenaai/underwriting.md

 2. **Takes loan application data** as input
 3. **Outputs an approval decision** with reasoning

-You'll receive a PDF with specific lending criteria (income thresholds, debt ratios, credit score requirements, etc.).
-Your agent must parse these rules and apply them to loan applications.

-**Why this matters at Athena:**

-Real-world lending policies are complex documents.
-Your agent needs to extract the right information and apply it correctly - just like production AI systems that process regulatory documents, contracts, and financial policies.

----

 ## Requirements

 ### Input 1: Policy PDF